Lectem/lectem.github.io/MemoryDrop.md

 Please note that the game requires a **Gamepad Controller** and a 64bit version of windows.
 You might need to install some dependencies when launching the game for the first time.

-### Description

-This game is a prototype made for the **Ubisoft Game Lab Competition** 2016.
-For more information visit [https://montreal.ubisoft.com/en/game-lab-competition/](https://montreal.ubisoft.com/en/game-lab-competition/).

-It was nominated for 3 awards out of 8 : Best Technical Challenge and Innovation, Best Game Design and Best Creativity and Integration of the Theme.

 ### Controls